Sign up

 The Broad Chare, Broad Chare

 Almost on the bank of the Tyne, The Broad Chare really pushes the boat out (ahem) when it comes to seafood options on its bar snack and main menus.
-There are Lindisfarne oysters and monkfish cheeks to enjoy with a pint of ale in the bar, while the dining room has small plates like potted shrimp and crab salad (and more oysters!) while large plates offer roast cod, sea bass and haddock fish cakes - all this in one of the city’s best and most traditional pubs.
+There are Lindisfarne oysters and monkfish cheeks to enjoy with a pint of ale in the bar, while the dining room has small plates like smoked cod's roe and Dorset crab and mains including chalk trout and smoked haddock fishcake - all this in one of the city’s best and most traditional pubs.

 Café Andaluz, Grey Street

 The Newcastle outpost of an otherwise Scottish chain, the Grey Street branch of Café Andaluz is a little slice of the Iberian peninsula in the heart of the city.
-Their lengthy tapas menu has some great seafood options – calamari, prawns, anchovies, mussels and octopus cooked in a variety of traditional Spanish sauces – and there’s a Paella de Mariscos (seafood paella) packed with haddock, squid and Shetland mussels.
-King prawns and calamari even make it onto the excellent breakfast menu.
+Their lengthy tapas menu has some great seafood options – squid, haddock, prawns and scallops all cooked in a variety of traditional Spanish sauces – and there’s a Paella de Mariscos packed with plenty of fish and shellfish that seafood lovers will drool over.

 Unsurprisingly given the city’s strong maritime links, there are plenty of great places to eat excellent seafood in Newcastle and in an impressive range of styles from Spanish and Sardinian to Chinese and traditional British.
 And with a strong emphasis on provenance and sustainability in many of these places, you can eat great food with a clear conscience!